 The Department utilizes the AASHTO publication Guide for the Development of Bicycle Facilities as the basis for design guidance.
-Further guidance is provided in the FHWA publication Selecting Roadway Design Treatments to Accommodate Bicycles.
+In addition, the Bicycle Facility Selection Table, Figure 17-2A, draws from the FHWA publication Selecting Roadway Design Treatments to Accommodate Bicycles.
 Also, coordinate bicycle facility design with the cross section criteria presented in Part IV, "Roadway Design Elements," (Chapter 39) and Part V, "Design of Highway Types."

-17-2.01 On-Road Accommodations
+17-2.01 Documentation